Air transports of heads of state and government: Italy

-The Italian Air Force operates three Airbus A319 Corporate Jets, three Dassault Falcon 900s and two Dassault Falcon 50s for government transport.
-Two AgustaWestland AW139 are operated for use by the President and government officials, and are also used by the Pope.
-An Airbus A340-500 was leased for longer-distance trips in 2016 and phased out in 2018.
-All aircraft and helicopters are operated by the 31st Wing based in Rome Ciampino Airport.
+The Italian Air Force operates three Airbus A319-115 ACJs (Italian Air Force designation: VC-319A), three Dassault Falcon 900s (VC-900) and two Dassault Falcon 50s (VC-50) for government transport.
+From April 2025, the Falcons are being replaced by five Gulfstream G650ERs (VC-650A).
+Two AgustaWestland AW139s (VH-139A) are operated for use by the President and senior government officials, and are also used by the Pope.
+An Airbus A340-541 was previously utilized for longer-distance trips and phased out in 2018.
+All aircraft and helicopters are operated by the 31st Wing based in Ciampino Air Base, Rome.